StephanWeinhold/pimcore-object-listener/README.md

 # pimcore-object-listener
-Listens to a pimcore object.
+Listens to one or more pimcore object(s).